matiyev/soc-lab/README.md

 # SOC-MOCK
 ## Objective
 This project aimed to build a realistic Security Operations Center (SOC) training environment focusing on practical skills for detecting and responding to cyber threats.
-Objectives were enhancing network security by implementing best practices such as disabling unnecessary services, configuring firewalls, and strengthening user account controls.
-Advanced threat detection tools like Sysmon and LimaCharlie EDR were deployed for real-time analysis.
-Adversary techniques were simulated, and threat responses were automated to stay ahead of potential risks.
-Additionally, YARA rules were integrated to enhance malware detection capabilities.
+- Advanced threat detection tools like Sysmon and LimaCharlie EDR were deployed for real-time analysis
+- Adversary techniques were simulated, and threat responses were automated to stay ahead of potential risks
+- YARA rules were integrated to enhance malware detection capabilities.
 <br><br>

 ## Components